-My name is Andrea Martínez Celis and I am a PhD candidate in English Linguistics at Universidad Complutense de Madrid (UCM) under the supervision of Dr. Emma Dafouz Milne and Dr. Carmen Maíz Arévalo.
-My PhD thesis is mainly on the role of intercultural competence in the internationalisation of higher education and my focus is on the administrative staff.
+My name is Andrea Martínez Celis.
+I am a PhD candidate in English Linguistics at Universidad Complutense de Madrid (UCM) under the supervision of Dr. Emma Dafouz Milne and Dr. Carmen Maíz Arévalo.
+My PhD thesis is focused on the role of intercultural competence in the internationalisation of higher education, specifically regarding the context of administrative staff.

-I am an Honorific Collaborator in the Department of English Studies: Linguistics and Literature of UCM, the same university where I also studied a BA degree in English Studies and a Master’s degree in English Linguistics: New Applications and International Communication.
-Currently, I am working as a Visiting Lecturer in the Department of Financial Economics and Accounting and Modern Languages at Universidad Rey Juan Carlos where I teach Modern Language and English Language and its Didactics, and I explore innovative English teaching strategies that include pragmatic and cultural content.
+At Universidad Complutense de Madrid, I earned a BA degree in English Studies and a Master’s degree in English Linguistics: New Applications and International Communication.
+Currently, I am working as a Visiting Lecturer at Universidad Rey Juan Carlos, where I teach Modern Language and English Language and its Didactics and explore innovative English-teaching methodologies that include pragmatic and cultural content.

-I am a member of UCM’s Research Group The Role of English in the Internationalization of Spanish Higher Education (EngInHE), and I participated in the European project EQUiiP (Educational Quality for Inclusive International Programmes).
-I collaborate with the University of Groningen as a visiting scholar, and as a reviewer for Sage Open, Journal of Pragmatics and Verbeia: Journal of English and Spanish Studies.
+I am a member of SIETAR (Society for Intercultural Education, Training and Research) and an intercultural trainer at SWW (Small Wide World).
+In addition, I am a member of UCM’s Research Group, The Role of English in the Internationalization of Spanish Higher Education (EngInHE).
+Previously, I was a visiting scholar at the University of Groningen in 2020.
+I have reviewed articles for SAGE Open, Journal of Pragmatics, and Verbeia: Journal of English and Spanish Studies.

-I have participated as a speaker in some national and international conferences such as LIF (Language in Focus), AELFE (Asociación Europea de Lenguas para Fines Específicos), AESLA (Asociación Española de Lingüística Aplicada), CIEB (Congreso Internacional de Enseñanza Bilingüe) and UPCEL (UCM Predoctoral Conference in English Linguistics), among others.
+I have participated as a speaker in several national and international conferences, including SIETAR (Society for Intercultural Education, Training and Research) Europa Congress, LIF (Language in Focus), AELFE (Asociación Europea de Lenguas para Fines Específicos), AESLA (Asociación Española de Lingüística Aplicada), CIEB (Congreso Internacional de Enseñanza Bilingüe), and UPCEL (UCM Predoctoral Conference in English Linguistics), among others.

-For any further information, please contact me at email@example.com
+For further information, please contact me at email@example.com